 Our manufacturing partner has an aggressive QA policy, follows six-sigma TQM guidelines, uses only IPC trained machine operators, and follows all ESD guidelines.
 These high quality standards have resulted in a failure rate at initial test of well under 1%, which is nearly unheard of in this industry.

 So many other factors affect circuit board design and quality.
-Using long life cycle components, taking the time to plan heat dissipation, board washing technique QC and technique, aggressive multi-stage multi-point testing, and careful record keeping are just some of the things we do to ensure our products are amongst the highest quality in the industry.
+Using long life cycle components, taking the time to plan heat dissipation, board washing QC and technique, aggressive multi-stage multi-point testing, and careful record keeping are just some of the things we do to ensure our products are amongst the highest quality in the industry.